In a first for a fish, Oregon chub removed from endangered list

-PORTLAND, Ore.
-(Reuters) - For the first time, a fish has been removed from U.S. Endangered Species Act protection as federal officials declared on Tuesday that a tiny shimmering minnow found only in an Oregon valley was no longer in danger of extinction.
+PORTLAND, Ore., Feb 17 (Reuters) - For the first time, a fish has been removed from U.S. Endangered Species Act protection as federal officials declared on Tuesday that a tiny shimmering minnow found only in an Oregon valley was no longer in danger of extinction.

 Millions of the two-inch (5-cm) fish, the Oregon chub, once swam in waters surrounding Western Oregon’s Willamette River.
 But their numbers declined sharply over the past century as wetlands were drained for development and due to predation by nonnative fish like largemouth bass.